Usage

 Global Corrosion Options

-All of the following variables are evaluated automatically in most cases.
+The following variables are evaluated automatically in most cases.
 In typical cases you shouldn't need to alter any of these.
 If you do want to specify them manually, make sure to set them before find_package(Corrosion REQUIRED).

 • Rust_TOOLCHAIN:STRING - Specify a named rustup toolchain to use.
 Changes to this variable resets all other options.
 Default: If the first-found rustc is a rustup proxy, then the default rustup toolchain (see rustup show) is used.
 Otherwise, the variable is unset by default.